Cerebral palsy: Prognosis

 CP is not a progressive disorder (meaning the brain damage does not worsen), but the symptoms can become more severe over time.
-A person with the disorder may improve somewhat during childhood if he or she receives extensive care, but once bones and musculature become more established, orthopedic surgery may be required.
+A person with the disorder may improve somewhat during childhood if the person receives extensive care, but once bones and musculature become more established, orthopedic surgery may be required.
 People with CP can have varying degrees of cognitive impairment or none whatsoever.
 The full intellectual potential of a child born with CP is often not known until the child starts school.
 People with CP are more likely to have learning disorders but have normal intelligence.
 Intellectual level among people with CP varies from genius to intellectually disabled, as it does in the general population, and experts have stated that it is important not to underestimate the capabilities of a person with CP and to give them every opportunity to learn.

 The ability to live independently with CP varies widely, depending partly on the severity of each person's impairment and partly on the capability of each person to self-manage the logistics of life.
 Some individuals with CP require personal assistant services for all activities of daily living.
 Others only need assistance with certain activities, and still others do not require any physical assistance.
 But regardless of the severity of a person's physical impairment, a person's ability to live independently often depends primarily on the person's capacity to manage the physical realities of his or her life autonomously.
 In some cases, people with CP recruit, hire, and manage a staff of personal care assistants (PCAs).
 PCAs facilitate the independence of their employers by assisting them with their daily personal needs in a way that allows them to maintain control over their lives.